XHAGE-FM

 XHAGE-FM is a radio station on 102.3 FM in Acapulco, Guerrero, Mexico.
-It is owned by Grupo ACIR and carries its Mix format.
+It is owned by Radio Cañón and carries the Los 40 pop format from Radiópolis.

 History

 XHAGE received its concession on January 29, 1993.
 It was owned by Carlos Manuel Flores y Álvarez but promptly sold to ACIR.
+In 1996, XHAGE began as "Star Mix" with an adult contemporary format until became a simply "Mix" on September 2, 1999.